Solution of Least Squares Problems with Randomized Preconditioned Normal Equations

 \begin{lemma}[Fact 5.14 in \cite{IIbook}] Let $\ma, \ma+\me\in\rmn$ with $\rank(\ma)=\rank(\ma+\me)=n$ and $\epsilon_A\equiv \|\me\|/\|\ma\|$.
 Let $\vx_*$ be the solution to $\min_{\vx}{\|\ma\vx-\vb\|}$ and $\vhx\neq \vzero$ the solution to $\min_{\vx}{\|(\ma+\me)\vx-\vb\|}$.
 Then

 \end{lemma}

-The condition number is $\kappa(\ma)\,\max\left\{1,\kappa(\ma)\rho\right\}$, where $\rho$ represents a least squares residual.
-We limit perturbations to those of the matrix $\ma$, and assume an exact right hand side $\vb$, because matrix perturbations tend to be much more influential on the sensitivity of least squares problems than right-hand side perturbations.
+The condition number of the least squares solution is $\kappa(\ma)\,\max\left\{1,\kappa(\ma)\rho\right\}$, where $\rho$ represents the relative least squares residual of the perturbed problem.
+We limit perturbations to those of the matrix $\ma$, and assume an exact right hand side $\vb$, because matrix perturbations tend to be much more influential on the sensitivity of least squares problems than right hand side perturbations.